45,X/46,XY mosaicism

 45,X/46,XY mosaicism, also known as X0/XY mosaicism and mixed gonadal dysgenesis, is a mutation of sex development in humans associated with sex chromosome aneuploidy and mosaicism of the Y chromosome.
-This is called a mosaic karyotype because, like tiles in mosaic floors or walls, there is more than one type of cell.
 It is a fairly rare chromosomal disorder at birth, with an estimated incidence rate of about 1 in 15,000 live births.
 Mosaic loss of the Y chromosome in previously non-mosaic men grows increasingly common with age.